Vleesbaai: Modern day

 Vleesbaai is a seaside vacation town made up of approximately 500 plots of varying sizes and controlled by three companies and three homeowners associations.

-The houses in Vleesbaai are largely owned by a geographically diverse South Africans, who use these houses as Holliday accommodation, although there are a number of permanent residents, mainly retirees who have made their holiday homes their permanent homes.
+The houses in Vleesbaai are largely owned by geographically diverse South Africans, who use these houses as holliday accommodation, although there are a number of permanent residents, mainly retirees who have made their holiday homes their permanent homes.
 As a result, Vleesbaai’s occupancy fluctuates, with the holiday seasons being particularly busy.
 The Christmas period, the traditional South African summer holiday, and Easter is in general the time when Vleesbaai enjoys its highest occupancy levels.

 Despite larger numbers, Vleesbaai remains relatively uncrowded when compared to other holiday towns in the region – this is largely due to the private nature of home ownership, and therefore limited numbers of visitors and guests even during the busy periods.

 The local shop is the only business plot in Vleesbaai, where one can find all the essential groceries and fuel.
 Due to the small shop size the variety of goods sold is limited, and for larger shopping trips, residents need to make the short journey to nearby Mossel Bay or Gouritzmond.
 Furthermore, the local shop does not have a liquor license, thus no liquor is sold in Vleesbaai.

 Across the road from the shop is the church hall, where sermons are conducted on Sundays and on Christmas, as well as fairs and numerous other community events during the peak seasons.
-Vleesbaai is fenced off and access is controlled by a manned entrance gate.
+Vleesbaai is fenced off and access is controlled by a guarded entrance gate.
 Motor vehicle parking inside the town is very limited and non-resident visitors and other traffic volumes are monitored by the staff at the entrance gate.
 Access to the shop is the church hall is open to the public and pedestrian visitors are welcome to access the beach via the main gate.